Musicals were being performed in North America as early as 1735, when a production called

 Songwriters were now dramatists, the music providing both an emotional setting for the plot and insight into

-was the forerunner of a second Golden Age of Broadway theatre, headed by Rodgers and Hammerstein.
+was the forerunner of a second Golden Age of Broadway theatre, headed by Richard Rodgers and Oscar Hammerstein.

-The real breakthrough came in 1957, however, in the shape of
+Another breakthrough came in 1957 in the shape of Leonard Bernstein's WEST SIDE STORY, still

 widely regarded as the finest and most important piece of musical theatre of all time.
-Not only does it introduce for the
+Not only did it introduce for the

-first time a gritty urban realism, it also has the scope and complexity of opera, and the score manages to bring together
+first time a gritty urban realism, it also had the scope and complexity of opera, and the score manages to bring together

 the musical tastes of the younger generation ever since.

-"HAIR", "GODSPELL" and "GREASE", with some success, it has to be said.
-The concept musicals of
+HAIR, GODSPELL and GREASE, with some success it has to be said.
+The concept musicals of Stephen Sondheim

-also achieved considerable acclaim during the 1980's and 1990's, competing with the mega productions of
+also achieved considerable acclaim during the 1980's and '90's, competing with the mega productions of Tim Rice and Andrew Lloyd Webber

 {back} {next}